-- The Commission has streamlined the NEPA and NHPA review processes for small wireless facilities. - Small wireless facilities generally qualify for NEPA's categorical exclusion for collocations, subject to certain exceptions. - The 2001 NPA for the Collocation of Wireless Antennas, most recently amended in 2020, excludes from Section 106 review most small wireless facilities that are not on or near historic properties or historic districts, subject to certain exceptions. - ► The Commission has also excluded from Section 106 review the replacement of a utility pole where the pole was not originally constructed for the sole or primary purpose of supporting an antenna for an FCC-licensed service, subject to certain exceptions.
+- The Commission has streamlined the NEPA and NHPA review processes for small wireless facilities. - Small wireless facilities generally qualify for NEPA's categorical exclusion for collocations found at 47 CFR §1.1306, Note 1, subject to certain exceptions. - The 2001 NPA for the Collocation of Wireless Antennas, most recently amended in 2020, excludes from Section 106 review most small wireless facilities that are not on or near historic properties or historic districts, subject to certain exceptions. - The Commission has also excluded from Section 106 review the replacement of a utility pole where the pole was not originally constructed for the sole or primary purpose of supporting an antenna for an FCC-licensed service, subject to certain exceptions.